mowito/mowito_amd64/docs/source/rosbot_real.rst

 -----------------------------
-Setup Mowito's Stack On It
+Setup Mowito's Stack On Robot
 -----------------------------

 User Registration
 ^^^^^^^^^^^^^^^^^

+If you have already done, you can skip this step.

 Register yourself on this website https://mowito.in/navigation_stack.html